ilabcode/pyhgf/docs/source/api.rst

 A collection of responses functions.
 A response function is simply a callable taking at least the HGF instance as input after observation and returning surprise.

-.. currentmodule:: ghgf.response
+.. currentmodule:: pyhgf.response

 .. autosummary::
-   :toctree: generated/ghgf.response
+   :toctree: generated/pyhgf.response

    total_gaussian_surprise
    total_binary_surprise